 Upon launch, there are three modes of indexing to read the log files to reconstruct the database, varying in the amount of memory required.
 The first mode, which caches indices and values entirely in memory at startup, is the default mode, which is the most memory consuming but the most efficient one.
 This mode is most suitable for situations when the memory is not an issue.
 The second mode, which only caches indices, is less memory consuming by storing values on disk and use the index to find the offsets of the values.
 This is most suitable when the number of values is much more than that of the keys.
 The last mode, which uses multilevel indexing, is the most memory efficient but the slowest one. since it does not requires too much memory but issues a lot of file seeks.

 NutsDB is claimed to be serializable.
 Based on Read-Write locks and the exclusiveness between Read-Only and Read-Write operations, each transaction would be isolated and serialized.
 At a certain time, only one Read-Write operation is allowed, which guarantees no write conflicts.

 For ordinary key/value queries, NutsDB used its own APIs to insert, delete and update key/value pairs in the buckets.
 Since all the operations are monitored and organized by transactions, the API calls are made by transactions, or Tx.
 Using the transaction, one could put (insert), get and delete from the database with ease using the given APIs.
 These three operations are the main ones that could be used to query from the database using key/value pairs.
-NutsDB also supports Prefix Scan and Range Scan, and further user has the option to limit the number of entries being returned.
-For manipulating data structures such as List, Set and OrderedSet, NutsDB follows the traditions in the [Redis commands](https://redis.io/commands).

 The second mode is partially in-memory and partially disk-oriented.
 Under this mode, NutsDB will store the values on the disk and use the key to get the offset for the corresponding values.
 It is more memory efficient, but it is slower.
 This is the most suitable when the values significantly outnumber the keys.